 Google Alerts provide an easy way to monitor the web for content that is of interest to us.
-These alerts can tell us what information is appearing on the Internet about ourselves which means, at the very least, we should all have an alert set up on our own name. (see below)
+These alerts can tell us what information is appearing on the Internet about our business, ourselves, our children, our family members and even our competition.
+At the very least, we should all have an alert set up on our own name. (see below)

 Reasons to use Google Alerts: